 Rules of Order and Procedure

-This template was developed at the request of schools and districts to meet a new requirement for school community councils to adopt Rules of Order and Procedure (53G-7-1203).
+This template was developed at the request of schools and districts to meet a requirement for school community councils to adopt Rules of Order and Procedure (53G-7-1203).
 The template may be reviewed and amended by councils to meet their needs or councils may develop their own.
+This is a template only and should be reviewed, ammended, and adopted by your SCC.

 To promote ethical behavior and civil discourse each council member shall: